charleybolton/sparta-infrastructure-as-code/intro-to-iac/README.md

 E.g. Chef, Puppet, Ansible

-2.  **Orchestration tools** - best for managing infrastructure, such as VMs, security groups, route tables.
+1.  **Orchestration tools** - best for managing infrastructure, such as VMs, security groups, route tables.
+In IaC, orchestration is the process of automating and managing the entire lifecycle of infrastructure resources.

+Process of automating and managing the entire lifecycle of infrastructure resources.

 E.g. CloudFormation (AWS), Terraform, ARM/Bicep templates (Azure), Ansible (can do this, but best for configuration management)